urbit/urbit.org-reloaded/main/posts/overview.md

 The first end-to-end prototype of Urbit took one engineer eleven years.
 The current beta took three more years, with about three engineers on average.

-We think we've solved all the real CS problems.
-But it will take more than our small team to deliver a polished, user-friendly Urbit that can actually challenge the modern web.
+How does it take 14 years to write 30,000 lines of code?
+The code wasn't the hard part.
+The hard part was rewriting it until it was right.
+We think we've solved all the real CS problems, and we're certainly done changing major interfaces.
+But it will take more than our small team to deliver a polished Urbit user experience that can actually challenge modern web apps.

 ## Where we are, what we're doing

 Urbit is in feature freeze.
 It's a minimum viable product in early beta.
 It still needs quite a bit of fit-and-finish work.
 We certainly don't recommend it for end users or consider it in any way secure.
-But it's fun to play with, if you're a nerd.
+But it's fun to play with, if you're a hacker.

 This summer, we're making the switch to an open and transparent development and specification process.
 A system as unusual as